• Give

 About

-Michael Aguhar is an attorney and community organizer.
-He is passionate about supporting immigration justice, workers rights, and queer artists of color in Chicago.
-Previously, he was the Executive Director of the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE), a Crossroads Fund grantee.
-In 2016, Michael worked alongside a coalition of Filipino, Latinx, and Polish workers to pass the Illinois Domestic Workers Bill of Rights, providing for basic labor protections to caregivers, nannies, and housecleaners.
+Michael A. is an attorney and community organizer.
+He is passionate about supporting grassroots movement building and activism in Chicago.
 Michael earned his Bachelor of Science in Psychology from the University of Texas at Austin and Juris Doctorate from the University of Houston Law Center.

 Development & Communications Director